raspberrypilearning/getting-started-web-dev/en/step_3.md

 <span style="color: #0faeb0">**Cascading Style Sheets (CSS)**</span> describes exactly how a webpage should look.
 Without CSS, a webpage would look really boring.
 </p>

-This project uses the `style.css` file to control how HTML elements are displayed and the `fiesta.css` file to provide colour and font choices.
+This project uses the `style.css` file to control how HTML elements are displayed and the `fiesta.css` file to provide colour and font choices:

 <iframe src="https://trinket.io/embed/html/6e3b537333" width="100%" height="350" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>